openshift/enhancements/enhancements/cloud-integration/openstack/failure-domains.md

 }
 ```

+This same struct will be referenced:
+* In the installer's InstallConfig for the initial creation of control plane machines, and the creation of relevant manifests.
+* In CPMS, for the managed balancing of control plane machines across failure domains.
+* In OpenStackProviderSpec for the creation of a machine using a specific failure domain.

 Leaving any of these fields as their zero value will cause it to be ignored when provisioning the machine.
 This means a failure domain can define any combination of these fields.

 `ComputeAvailabilityZone` will set the Nova availability zone of the created server.
 It will be an error to specify [`AvailabilityZone`](https://github.com/openshift/api/blob/54592eea55395af31e82fa9a605eb45523115454/machine/v1alpha1/types_openstack.go#L67-L69) on a Machine with a failure domain that specifies `ComputeAvailabilityZone`.